Connor Hellebuyck: Becoming the starter (2016–2019)

 Hellebuyck attended the Winnipeg Jets training camp ahead of the 2016–17 season and made the team's opening night roster alongside Michael Hutchinson.
 Prior to opening night, he was granted permission from Dan Snyder's family to wear the jersey #37 in his honor.
 The number had not been worn by anyone in the Thrashers/Jets franchise since his death in 2003.
 Hellebuyck and Hutchinson shared the crease throughout the season, where both struggled to maintain consistency.
-By January, Hellebuyck had a 13-12-1 record through 26 games as the Jets were three points out of a playoff spot.
+By January, Hellebuyck had a 13–12–1 record through 26 games as the Jets were three points out of a playoff spot.
 Hellebuyck finished his rookie season with a 26–19–4 record through 56 games and a 2.89 goals-against average, .907 save percentage, and four shutouts.
 He also played the most games of any goaltender age 23 and younger in the NHL.
 On July 24, 2017, the Jets re-signed Hellebuyck to a one-year contract worth $2.25 million.

 After making the opening night roster after the Jets' 2017–18 development camp, Hellebuyck played the majority of the season alongside Steve Mason.
-After Mason had a poor few games and suffered from a strain of injuries, Hellebuyck became the de facto starter for the Jets for the remainder of the season.
+After Mason had a poor few games and suffered from a string of injuries, Hellebuyck became the de facto starter for the Jets for the remainder of the season.
 Hellebuyck excelled in his role as starter, recording 23 wins through 35 games including three shut outs, a .923 save percentage, and 2.36 GAA.
 Hellebuyck was also recognized as an NHL Star of the Week twice.
-The first time came on December 31 after he recorded a perfect 3-0-0 record, with a 1.67 goals-against average, .952 save percentage and one shutout over three games.
+The first time came on December 31 after he recorded a perfect 3–0–0 record, with a 1.67 goals-against average, .952 save percentage and one shutout over three games.
 His second Star of the Week honor came on January 22 after he stopped 59 of 60 shots against over two games.
 He was subsequently named to the 2017 NHL All-Star Game for the first time alongside teammate Blake Wheeler.
 On March 8, Hellebuyck set a franchise record for most wins in a season by a goaltender after making 41 saves to clinch his 35th win.
 Hellebuyck finished the season with a 44–11–9 record in 67 games, setting the record for the most single-season wins by an American goaltender in the NHL, previously held by Tom Barrasso of the Pittsburgh Penguins.
 He also tied with Wayne Stephenson for the record of most home wins by a goaltender in a single season with 30.
 Hellebuyck also set a franchise record with nine shutouts, a .924 save percentage, and nine straight wins to end the regular season.
 As a result of his successful play, Hellebuyck was named a Vezina Trophy runner-up as the league's top goaltender behind Pekka Rinne.